Jesus’ face shows the glory of God.

 Ziploc bag, 1/3 cup baby oil, glow-in-the-dark craft paint, and a blacklight or flashlight

 Six days later Jesus took Peter and the two brothers, James and John, and led them up a high mountain to be alone.
 As the men watched, Jesus’ appearance was transformed so that his face shone like the sun, and his clothes became as white as light.
 Matthew 17:2-3 (NLT)

 (Turn the lights on and the flashlight off.)
 The Apostle Paul said in a letter he wrote to the church at Corinth, "For God, who said, 'Let there be light in the darkness,' has made this light shine in our hearts so we could know the glory of God that is seen in the face of Jesus Christ."
-(2 Corinthians 4:6)

 You and I have many wonderful experiences in our daily walk with Jesus.
 Others can see that we have the love of Jesus in our heart by seeing his reflection shining bright in us!